Updated August 2021

 2. Do you need a laptop?

 For example, many modern tablets (such as the iPad) are often comparable to fully-fledged laptops in terms of functionality and performance.
 Using one of these devices brings with it a myriad of other benefits, namely portability (an iPad weighs less than 700g), extended battery life and ease of use.
 You can also connect a wireless keyboard to a tablet to make extended typing sessions much more comfortable.
-It is however important to keep in mind that these devices are much more restrictive than laptops.

 3. Some specs matter more than others

-It is very easy to get bogged down in processor model numbers and Random Access Memory (RAM) options amongst a litany of confusing sounding tech-related jargon when buying a device, but it is important to remember that some specs are much more important than others.
+It is very easy to get bogged down in processor model numbers and RAM options amongst a litany of confusing sounding tech-related jargon when buying a device, but it is important to remember that some specs are much more important than others.
 For example, screen size should play a major role in your decision.
 Many laptops come in between 13″ – 15″ screen sizes.
 Although it might not seem like much of a difference on paper, the difference in these sizes can greatly affect whether a device is ultra-portable or so big it becomes more of a hindrance.

 It is also important to consider that some specs have a greater impact on the longevity of your device than others.
 When buying a laptop, you should buy a device with a Solid State Drive (SSD) instead of a Hard Disk Drive (HDD).
 SSDs are faster, more reliable and future-proofed when it comes to storing your data.